appycodes.

 WS / SSE survive deployCloses, client reconnectsEdge-only, fragile for long socketsCloses cleanlyCleanest of the four (per-machine)

-Side-by-side runtime~2 min overlap during shiftAtomic; no overlap~30-90s overlapLong, depends on rollout
+Side-by-side runtime~2 min overlap during shiftAtomic; no overlap~30 to 90s overlapLong, depends on rollout

 One-click rollbackYes (per deployment)Yes (per deployment, instant)YesManual: fly deploy --image